flo-schu/peek/README.md

 + `cat *job-id* exec in logs. get the output and error messages of all array jobs concerning this job.
 Replace job-id with the number
 + `ls -d */ | xargs rm -r` delete all subdirectories but not any files.
++ `find`

+### copy files

+copy single session to eve
+`scp .\20210226\* schunckf@frontend1.eve.ufz.de:/work/schunckf/nanocosm/data/pics/20210226/`

+copy all image folders.
+For this use rsync on cygwin.
+Everything else did not work In the future I could try mounting the Y: drive on wsl I have to try out if the rsync command works now (3) with the last, one an extra dictionary was created

+1. start cygwin
+2. cd into Y: `cd Y:` and `cd Home/schunckf/papers/nanocosm/data`
+3. `rsync -avh --progress ./pics schunckf@frontend1.eve.ufz.de:/work/schunckf/nanocosm/data/`

 ### handling files